All Products

 Startup Command

-The command to be executed by the job.
+The command to run for this job.

 python /root/code/sample.py